NAID AAA Certified | On-Site Shredding

-For your convenience, we have listed our most current Suggested Retention Period Guidelines.
+For your convenience, we have listed our most current suggested retention period guidelines.
 Please note that this is only a general guide and each state, industry, and company’s actual retention period guidelines must be determined individually.
 Considerations should be federal and state guidelines as well as your own operational needs.
-You may need to consult your legal advisor for a more detailed retention guide.
+You may need to consult your legal adviser for a more detailed retention guide.

 Briefly described below are several of the federal laws and their requirements.

-This Federal Law passed by Congress in 1996 and the accompanying 2002 regulation known as the Privacy Rule, applies to all health care entities and restricts how health care providers may handle and disclose personal Protected Health Information (PHI).
+This federal law passed by Congress in 1996 and the accompanying 2002 regulation known as the Privacy Rule, applies to all healthcare entities and restricts how healthcare providers may handle and disclose personal Protected Health Information (PHI).
 PHI is defined as any identifiable health, medical or demographic information that describes the individual’s personal identity.
-This includes but is NOT limited to name, address, phone number, e-mail, photographs, charts, tests, records etc. In general, health care entities must ensure that only approved personnel handle protected health information and then only for purposes specified in the law and regulation.
+This includes, but is not limited to, name, address, phone number, e-mail, photographs, charts, tests, records, etc. In general, healthcare entities must ensure that only approved personnel handle protected health information, and only for purposes specified in the law and regulation.

-Effective June 2005, The Fair and Accurate Credit Transactions Act of 2003 was designed to protect consumers from the increasingly common crime of identity theft.
-This particular law applies to every business in America that collects customer information to ensure that the information is protected from "unauthorized access or use."
-In addition, the Disposal Rule requires that when such information is discarded, it must be appropriately destroyed by shredding, burning or pulverizing.
+Effective June 2005, the Fair and Accurate Credit Transactions Act of 2003 was designed to protect consumers from the increasingly common crime of identity theft.
+This particular law applies to every business in America that collects customer information, to ensure that the information is protected from unauthorized access or use.
+In addition, the Disposal Rule in this act requires that when such information is discarded, it must be appropriately destroyed by shredding, burning or pulverizing.

-This 1999 act was instituted to modernize financial institutions, and businesses that receive personal information in the course of conducting business.
-This law contains the Financial Privacy Rule, which requires financial institutions to provide their clients with comprehensive privacy notices.
+This 1999 act was instituted to modernize financial institutions and businesses that receive personal information in the course of conducting business.
+This act contains the Financial Privacy Rule, which requires financial institutions to provide their clients with comprehensive privacy notices.
 The act also includes the Safeguards Rule, which requires financial institutions to establish thorough standards and safeguards for the handling and disclosure of that information.

-Shredding documents is not to be taken lightly – if not carefully considered, shredding information can be a devastating mistake.
-We at Rock Solid are the perfect source for ensuring that your documents are handled properly.
-We will even send our experts to your location to handle the purging of your important information.
+Shredding documents is not to be taken lightly.
+If not carefully considered, shredding information can be a devastating mistake.
+We, at Rock Solid Shredding, are the perfect source for ensuring that your documents are handled properly.
+We will even send our experts to your location to handle the purging of your important documentation.